-The symptom vs management problem dichotomy
+The symptom vs. management problem dichotomy

 Asymptomatic OD sustenance is the ideal state any organisation should aspire to have.
 It’s assumed that when an organisation shows no symptoms of underlying management problems, all is well.
 OD asymptomatic entities have attained a health OD state – bionic-balance.
+The Effectiveness Lab

 Common OD. symptoms:

 - Feeling of apathy amongst the organisation’s rank and file.
-When the organisation’s employees are indifferent to what the organisation does, it’s time for the managers to establish what is happening below the surface
+When the organisation’s employees are indifferent to what the organisation does, it’s time for the managers to explore what is happening below the surface

 Common OD management problems:

 - A problem with the organization’s architecture.
 At times organizations don’t pay enough attention to design dynamics.
 When the structure of an organization isn’t right, processes become dysfunctional, decision making gets impacted, and the ultimate outcomes are: decision-velocity challenges, long product/service lead times, and agility plus niftiness get sacrificed.

 - A problem with the organisation’s people management paradigm.
 In certain instances, people management at companies is an accident of OD.
 People management happens because it has to happen; no rational thinking is put to the process.
 We manage people like our kindred in Nakabugu herd their cattle; we should always recall that we are dealing with homo-sapiens.
 More often than not, apathy amongst the staff points to a wider people management problem

 - The lack of or bad strategy.
 Effective organisations can be compared to the modern vehicle – it has many parts, some moving and others static.
 Yet, all parts have been put together in a system, to deliver a certain: amount of horse-power, comfort, etc. The vehicle may be designed for a niche market like the ‘4×4′ off-road, town runner, or heavy goods carrier; and each part of the vehicles’ system has a role to play for the vehicle to meet its niche standard.